 What are the latest changes to the State Historic Tax Credit?

 In June 2013, the General Assembly included $34.5 million in Historic Preservation Tax Credits in the State Budget.
-The new application process will be as similar as possible to the way it has worked in the past.
-However, RIGL 44-33.6 is a new state law, and new regulations will have to be promulgated in accordance with the Administrative Procedures Act.
+The new application process is similar to the way it has worked in the past.
+In accordance with R.I.
+General Law 44-33.6, RIHPHC and the R.I.
+Division of Taxation have issued new regulations for the 2013 Historic Preservation Tax Credit.

 What is the fee for tax credit certification?

 The fee is 3% of Qualified Rehabilitation Expenditures.
-Payment is made to the RI Division of Taxation at the time the Tax Credit Contract is signed.
+Payment is made to the R.I.
+Division of Taxation at the time the Tax Credit Contract is signed after RIHPHC has approved the proposed rehabilitation project.

 What are the results of recent analyses of the tax credit?